 - Improve team morale

 ERCC uses a train-the-trainer model to build capacity within LTC homes.
-Select PSWs complete the ERCC Trainer Course to become Trainers and deliver the ERCC Team Member Course to fellow PSW Team Members within their LTC home.
+Select PSWs complete the ERCC Trainer Course to become Trainers and deliver the ERCC Team Member Course to fellow PSWs and other Team Members within their LTC home.
 The education is delivered by Conestoga College, and features online registration and online course components delivered through the easy-to-use eConestoga platform.

-Organizations that train 70% or more of their PSW team receive special recognition and a certificate.
+Organizations that train 70% or more of their team receive special recognition and a certificate.